traktofon/cf-detect/README.md

 Installation
 ------------

-The extension has been submitted to [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/detect-cloudflare/) but is currently queued for review.
-Apparently, current versions of Firefox will not allow the extension to be installed until it has been reviewed.
-But you can install it manually:
+The extension is available on [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/detect-cloudflare/).

+However, newest versions might appear there with some delay (though this should be less than one day), so the impatient can install the extension from source manually:

 * Clone or download this repository.
 * In Firefox, go to [about:debugging](about:debugging).